Generalized improper integral definition for finite limit: Equivalence of generalized definitions

 We find that $c$ and $\epsilon$ are related as

-The equivalence between the finite limit and infinite limit definitions given by (\ref{E060}) and the correspondence between initialization and termination functions given by (\ref{E043}) and (\ref{E056}) means that the properties found for the infinite limit case in ~\cite{blischke:ALtDefInfLim} all have corresponding properties in the finite limit case.
-We will list those properties here.
+The equivalence between the finite limit and infinite limit generalized definitions given by (\ref{E054}) and the correspondence between initialization and termination functions given by (\ref{E055}) means that the properties found for the infinite limit case in ~\cite{blischke:ALtDefInfLim2} all have corresponding properties in the finite limit case.
+We will list the properties here.

-If $w_1(\nu)$ is an initialization function for $g(u)$, then for any other initialization function $w_2(\nu)$, $w(\nu)$ given by (\ref{E020}) or (\ref{E021}) is also an initialization function for $g(u)$, and gives the same value for the integral.
+If $w_1(\nu)$ is an initialization function for $g(u)$, then for any other initialization function $w_2(\nu)$, $w(\nu)$ given by (\ref{E020}) is also an initialization function for $g(u)$, and gives the same value for the integral.

 The integral defined using (\ref{E010}) produces a unique value for all initialization functions for which the limit exists.
-When the integral exists using the conventional definition, our definition gives the same answer,